Chas-Henrik/u08-jobchaser-backend-chas-henrik/README.md

 `mysql://root:root@localhost:3306/job-chaser-prisma`
 during development.

-The site has not been deployed and currently only runs on the local machine.
+The site has not been deployed and currently only runs on the local machine and has only been tested with mySQL & MAMP.
+And to deploy the site one also need to reconfigure CORS (as CORS currently only accept connections from PORT 3000 & 3001 on the local machine).

 ***
 *Known problems:*

-1. The Web Browser just deletes the JWT Cookie from its storage when it expires, so it is not possible to detect an expired JWT.
-Since the user eventually will end up with a `401 Unauthorized` response after the expired Cookie is deleted, all accesses resulting in a `401 Unauthorized` will be redirected to `/signin`.
-This seems reasonable as if the user is 'Unauthorized' he/she needs to login to continue (even if it wasn't an expired JWT Cookie that caused the problem).
+1. The Web Browser just deletes the JWT Cookie from its storage when it expires, so it is impossible to detect an expired JWT.
+The user eventually will end up with a `401 Unauthorized` response after the JWT expired, and therefore all accesses resulting in a `401 Unauthorized` is redirected to `/signin`.
+This seems reasonable as if the user is 'Unauthorized' he/she needs to login to continue (regardless of what caused the problem).

 *Notes:*

-1. As the favorite DB Table is shared among the users, all users will be affected if one user updates a favorite (with the PUT method).
+1. Since the favorite DB Table is shared among the users, all users will become affected when a user updates a favorite (with the PUT method).
-2. The primary key for the favorites table is recycled from the JobTechDev API (see [https://jobsearch.api.jobtechdev.se/](https://jobsearch.api.jobtechdev.se/)).
+2. The primary key for the favorites table is recycled from the JobTechDev API (see [https://jobsearch.api.jobtechdev.se/](https://jobsearch.api.jobtechdev.se/)) instead of creating a new key in the favorites table.
 3. `/users GET` gets the currently signed-in user (and not all users).

 ***